StanleyWang-GitHub/StanleyWang-GitHub.github.io/source/_posts/实验文档8：企业级Web DNS实战.md

 #### Server Domain Settings
 勾选
 - Nameserver Group *
+> default -- Default Nameserver Group
 - Primary Nameserver *
+> Make this server the primary one used for DNS SOA records.
+不勾选
 - Use as NS Record *
+> Adds this name server to all domains as a public NS record.
 ### Save Changes

 ## 配置Domain/Zones选项卡